 This layered approach prevents any single format from becoming monotonous.
 You shift between focused digital investigation and active physical evidence examination, maintaining cognitive engagement throughout.

-Key Takeaway: Hybrid formats create superior immersion by alternating between digital investigation phases and physical evidence handling.
+Key Takeaway: Hybrid formats create strong immersion by alternating between digital investigation phases and physical evidence handling.

 Here's where hosting skill actually matters: redacting information strategically transforms printable games from simple reading exercises into genuine investigations.